Citizenship Lawyer in Anaheim, CA

 If you pass all test components and the USCIS officer is satisfied with your interview, your naturalization application will be approved.
 However, you are not a citizen quite yet.
 To complete naturalization, you must take the Oath of Allegiance at an official ceremony, which will in most cases be scheduled within several weeks of your interview.

-Can I Be a Dual Citizen?
+Can You Be a Dual Citizen?

 If you still have family in or intend to frequently travel to your home country, you may not necessarily wish to give up your foreign citizenship.
 Under U.S. law, you are permitted to keep your foreign nationality when applying for U.S. citizenship.
 The United States generally allows dual citizenship, meaning it is also normally safe to acquire another foreign nationality unless you are doing so with the intention of relinquishing your U.S. citizenship.